 This course explores the theory and application of solid modeling techniques for product design and manufacturing, using SolidWorks parametric modeling software.
 Content includes transforming computer sketches into three-dimensional features parametric modeling techniques further explored to create computer models of plastic molded parts casting and sheet metal photorealistic rendering and animation of three dimensional models to visually communicate design ideas.
 Students will also receive an introduction to the principles of drafting to include terminology and fundamentals, including size and shape descriptions, projection methods, geometric construction, sections, auxiliary views, and reproduction processes.
-This class satisfies the computer proficiency graduation requirement.
-Meets UC and CSU requirements.
+Meets UC and CSU VAPA requirement.

-Video Production
+Video Production/Journalism

 This year-long course will teach students the basics of photography, camera functions, video editing, media analysis, and filmmaking.
 Students will work individually and in groups to write, shoot, and edit their own projects as well as Panthercast.
-This class satisfies the computer proficiency graduation requirement.
-Meets UC and CSU requirements.
+Meets UC and CSU VAPA requirement.